 Because students transfer at various points in their degree programs, faculty members review the applicant’s file and determine what Antioch University Los Angeles degree requirements, if any, have been met through study at another Antioch University campus.
 Any exemptions are noted either in the letter of acceptance and/or in the Official Transfer Credit Summary (for Bachelors students).
 The files and transfer credit of Bachelors applicants are reviewed before an admissions decision can be made by the Bachelors Program faculty.

 MAE/TC Candidates Transferring from Antioch University Santa Barbara

 MAE/TC candidates who wish to transfer to Antioch University Los Angeles from a Master's and/or Credential Program within Antioch University Santa Barbara Education Department must apply through the AULA Admissions Office.
 Transfer applicants must be in good academic and financial standing at the Santa Barbara campus.
 Transfer applicants must submit official transcripts from all previously attended regionally accredited colleges and universities.
 One of the official transcripts must document earning the Bachelors degree.
-Transfer requests are evaluated on an individual Barbara.
+Transfer requests are evaluated on an individual basis.

 Auditors are individuals who attend a course and do not expect to receive credit for the course.
 Consent of the instructor, or in some cases of the Division/Department Chair, is required to register for a class as an auditor.
-Individuals who are not already AULA students are required to file an Audit Application with the Integrated Student Services (ISS) office obtain approval to audit from the Division/Department Chair, and pay the appropriate audit fee during the scheduled registration period.
+Individuals who are not already AULA students are required to file an Audit Application with the Office of Integrated Student Services (OISS) obtain approval to audit from the Division/Department Chair, and pay the appropriate audit fee during the scheduled registration period.
 For further details on auditor status click here.